 This post may contain affiliate links.

-We have been on a life cycle kick lately.
 My kids are fascinated with the different types of life cycles, so we have been having fun learning all about them.
 I am also enjoying adding to my life cycle collection in my printable library.
 Today With Fall underway, I have pumpkin life cycle activities for you!

 I created a pumpkin life cycle printable set, but we also made an edible pumpkin life cycle!